|How to Travel by Train in France|

 Boarding Your Train

-The track (voie) or platform (quai) for each train is announced 20 minutes before a train's departure, giving you plenty of time to find the track/platform.
+The track (voie) or platform (quai) for an originating train is announced 20 minutes before a train's departure, giving you plenty of time to find the track/platform.
+Trains enroute may be announced with shorter lead times.

 On the platform you will probably see a notice board labeled Composition du Train showing the train consist—the position of each numbered car on the train, its class and special services such as oversize-luggage and bicycle-storage areas.